2006–07 S.L. Benfica season: December–January

-Benfica started December with the Derby de Lisboa against Sporting CP.
+Benfica started December with the Lisbon derby against Sporting CP.
 The match was preponed by a day because of the European commitments of both clubs.
 Benfica started the game in the second minute with a goal from Ricardo Rocha; Simão increased it to 2–0 in the 35th minute, with Benfica holding onto the advantage until the end.
-Santos was pleased with his team's performance at Alvalade, saying, "Benfica could have score three goals".
+Santos was pleased with his team's performance at Alvalade, saying, "Benfica could have scored three goals".
 On 6 December, Benfica visited Old Trafford for their decisive group stage match against Manchester United.
 They surprised United with an opening goal from Nélson near the half-hour, but conceded an equalizer from Nemanja Vidić just before half time.
 In the second half, United scored twice more and won the match.
 The loss, which led to Benfica's demotion to the UEFA Cup, frustrated Santos, who said, "The goal they scored at the end of the first half led to a lot of problems for us.
 We're disappointed, as we believed it would be possible to progress."
 On 10 December, Benfica played Naval on at Estádio Municipal José Bento Pessoa.
 The result was a goalless draw and Benfica loast two points in the title race.
 Simão recognized Benfica were now dependent on others to win the league.

 Five days later, Benfica was paired with Dinamo București in the draw in Nyon.
 The next day, they received Vitória de Setúbal at home.
 After an opening goal in the first half, Benfica added two more in the second for a 3–0 win.
 Santos complemented his team, predicting they could have added three or four more goals.
 On 21 December, Benfica played the match against Belenenses that was postponed from August.
 Benfica scored the first goal through a penalty from Simão; Giorgos Karagounis scored a second after converting a free-kick.
 In the second half, Benfica added two more goals for a 4–0 win.